Contracts Management and Practice

 All about the course

-You will study four 15-credit taught modules in each of your first two trimesters on campus.
-Modules are designed to give you the core knowledge required for quantity surveying in construction.
-In your final trimester, you'll undertake a dissertation worth 60 credits.
+- Full-time students will complete four 15-credit taught modules in each of of the first two trimesters on campus.
+In the final trimester, you will complete a dissertation worth 60 credits.

 - Standard Forms of Contracts and Sub-contracts- JCT, FIDIC, ECC/NEC, GC Works etc